Topologically protected strongly-correlated states of photons: Introduction

-Recent tremendous experimental progress in fabricating few-photon sources coupled to 1D transmission lines, \cite{hollow}, \cite{wallraff}, \cite{aoki}, \cite{astafiev}, \cite{1-photon}, \cite{reinhard}, \cite{hoi} opens a prospect for creating and manipulating strongly-correlated states of photons.
-This also triggered significant number of theoretical studies \cite{1dscat},\cite{WS},\cite{Roy}.
-Indeed, our experience in condensed matter and atomic physics teaches that often combined effects of reduced dimensionality of a quantum system and inter-particle interactions may effectively enhances the effects of correlations and eventually may lead to a new, collective states of matter with properties that are very different from those of the underlying particles (one notable example is a Luttinger liquid state of interacting fermions or bosons in 1D).
-This kind of philosophy is one of the driving idea of a quest for the novel correlated states of photons \cite{corr-states}.
+Recent experimental progress in fabricating few-photon sources coupled to one-dimensional (1D) transmission lines \cite{schuster,dayan,wallraff,aoki,astafiev,1-photon,reinhard,hoi} opens an avenue for creating and manipulating strongly correlated states of photons.
+It has also triggered a significant number of theoretical studies \cite{1dscat-shenfan,1dscat-shi,shen-fan-LS,1dscat-chang,WS,transM2,Roy}.
+Our experience from condensed matter and atomic physics teaches us that combined effects of reduced dimensionality and interactions can often effectively enhance correlations, and eventually lead to new collective states of matter with properties which are very different from those of the individual particles (e.g., Luttinger liquids in 1D).
+This insight is one of the driving forces behind the quest for novel correlated states of photons \cite{corr-states-hartmann,corr-states-greentree,corr-states-chang}.

-One of these collective phenomena is a topological insulating/superconducting state.
-Recent progress in experimental construction of topological insulating states for electrons \cite{top-iso-exp} has generated a bunch of experimental and theoretical activity in search for the novel topological states of matter \cite{rev-top-ins}.
-A central signature of the quantum state to have a topological property is an existence of a chiral edge state, a unidirectionally propagating waves/particles which is insensitive to the local perturbations (such as imperfections, local potentials, etc.).
-The whole existence of these states is due to non-trivial topological properties of the band structure in the bulk of a material.

-Recently a unidirectionally propagating chiral states of electromagnetic waves have been suggested theoretically in \cite{Haldane_Raghu} and observed experimentally in \cite{MIT} which generated a subsequent large theoretical and experimental activities \cite{top-light-exp}, \cite{FYF}, \cite{optical}.
-These states are an optical analogue of the quantum Hall edge states.
-It is known that Hall effects belongs to a broader class of topological insulators exhaustively classified recently \cite{top-ins-class}.
-These topological states are characterized by nontrivial Chern number in the bulk and chiral topologically protected edge states.
-In 2D photonic topological insulators the edge states form a 1D waveguide with unidirectional propagation of photons, while in 3D topological photonics insulators the edge state is a 2D surface state with Dirac structure of a spectrum \cite{dirac}.
-Topological insulators for photons can be constructed by engineering specific magneto-optical photonic crystals producing a band structure with nontrivial Chern numbers.
+A different class of collective phenomena is the topological insulating/superconducting state of matter.
+This state has been recently experimentally realized for electrons \cite{top-iso-exp} and extensively studied theoretically~\cite{rev-top-ins}.
+The main signature of topological properties in the band structure of bulk materials is an existence of {\it edge states}, which are insensitive to local perturbations, impurities, or geometrical imperfections.
+In some -- chiral -- instances edge states propagate unidirectionally.
+Recently, the existence of chiral states in photonic systems has been theoretically predicted \cite{Haldane_Raghu} and experimentally observed \cite{MIT,top-light-exp,FYF,optical,haf1,floquet}.
+These edge states represent an optical analogue of the quantum Hall edge states, and they are characterized by a nontrivial Chern number \cite{top-ins-class}.